CHIMERA-Bench: A Benchmark Dataset for Epitope-Specific Antibody Design: Experiments

 \subsection{CDR-H3 Design Results}

-Table~\ref{tab:results_epitope} reports CDR-H3 co-design results on the epitope-group test split, our primary evaluation setting.
-The results on the antigen-fold and temporal splits are provided in Tables~\ref{tab:results_antigen} and~\ref{tab:results_temporal} (Appendix~\ref{app:additional_results}).
-All values are computed using the standardized \chimera{} evaluation pipeline with Kabsch-aligned RMSD and an 8~\AA{} C$\alpha$--C$\alpha$ contact cutoff for interface and epitope metrics.
+Table~\ref{tab:results_epitope} reports CDR-H3 co-design results on the epitope-group test split, our primary evaluation setting since it holds out entire epitope clusters.
+Full results on the antigen-fold and temporal splits are deferred to Appendix~\ref{app:additional_results} (Tables~\ref{tab:results_antigen} and~\ref{tab:results_temporal}), and Figure~\ref{fig:leaderboards} visualizes the core metrics across all three splits.
+All values are computed using the standardized \chimera{} evaluation pipeline with Kabsch-aligned RMSD.
 Perplexity is reported as ``--'' for diffusion and flow-based models that do not produce sequence likelihoods.
+RADAb's large CDR-H3 RMSD and iRMSD with std larger than the mean reflect a minority of diffusion sampling failures that place the loop far off native.